-All LC members are appointed by the Trust and are expected to perform their duties in accordance with a Code of Conduct.Declarations of interest are declared and reviewed at each LC meeting and are available on the school website.
+All LC members are formally appointed by the Trust including where they are proposed through election,and are expected to perform their duties in accordance with a code of conduct Code of Conduct

-The Trust has given the Local Committee (LC) a scheme of delegation which shows what the LC is responsible for.
+The Trust has given the Local Committee (LC) a scheme of delegation which details its responsibilities

 How often are meetings held?

 There is one meeting every half term (6 weeks).
 Part 1 (non confidential) minutes of these meetings are public documents and can be requested from the school office.